"A GOAL WITHOUT A PLAN

 *Canadian National Champion in the Decathlon (1980 Olympic Trials)

 *Have successfully trained 2,000 plus clients in my functional training

 To see some of our most popular exercises, click this link below.

 PROGRESS REPORT FOR 2016:

-Just returned from the U.S. Masters National Championships in Grand Rapids, Michigan.
+At the 2016 U.S. Masters National Championships in Grand Rapids, Michigan.
 I am thrilled to report that the athletes I coach, both in person and on Skype who attended the Nationals, had a 100% success rate in earning GOLD MEDALS!
 Every person I coach who made it to the meet got a gold....including me in the Mens Pentathlon M60 division.

 M56 5k runner: Set a "Lifetime" PR in the 5K by 28 seconds on Feb.
 6th on the same course he ran his previous PR on last year.
 Ran 5K race again in May and broke his PR again by another 8 seconds.
 Also ran an 800 meters and improved his PR from 2:40 to 2:35.
 Same in the 400 meters, another lifetime PR!

 M65 top ranked sprinter: Currently ranked #2 in the World in the 200 and #2 in the World in the 100m.
 Both his 60M and 200M indoor times have surpassed his previous bests for last year at this time.
 His 200m time has also surpassed his best from 2015 as 60-64 yr old age group.
 Finished with a gold, silver and bronze medal at the U.S. National Championships!

 M50 sprinter: Indoor sprints have also surpassed his times from last season at this time.
 Won a gold on a relay at the U.S. National Championships.